 California’s famous Pacific Coast Highway 1, winding around the coast and hillsides of central Calfornia, brings one face to face with some of the most impressive beauty in all of the United States.
-On a recent trip, my daughter, Taylor, and I drove the 17 Mile Drive (Point Lobos State Reserve) and then took the Pacific Coast Highway (referred to as All-American Road or PCH) from Carmel to San Luis Obispo, all 123 miles.
+On a recent trip, my daughter, Taylor, and I drove the 17 Mile Drive (Point Lobos State Reserve).
+We then took the Pacific Coast Highway (referred to as All-American Road or PCH) from Carmel to San Luis Obispo, all 123 miles.
 What we saw was spectacular!
 I was in love with all of the sea life and could hardly tear myself away from the stopping points to move on to the next.

 Point Lobos State Reserve charges $10 per car and allows you to wind your way through the Del Monte Forest along the dramatic Pacific coast.
-It was the nation’s first undersea ecological reserve with points of interest that allow you to take in the scenery along the way.
+It was the nation’s first undersea ecological reserve with points of interest allowing you to take in the scenery along the way.
 Huckleberry Hill, the Inn at Spanish Bay, and Cypress Point Lookout were my favorites.
 The Monterey cypress trees are gorgeous and only grown here and in Carmel.
 Of course the Lone Cypress, dating back 250 years, is impressive, too.
 Make sure to stop at some of the locations along the drive for epic views of sea otters and sea lions, as well as migrating gray whales between December and April.
 You will soon see why this is identified as California’s “crown jewel” of their parks system.

 Taylor and I had a lovely breakfast during our drive at the Big Sur River Inn & Restaurant, on Highway 1 at Peneger Creek, 25 miles south of Carmel.
 The restaurant has a gorgeous stone fireplace (which was needed on our cold morning) and the food was delicious.
 Taylor chose pancakes and bacon and I, the poached egg hash, with sautéed onions, peppers, and tomatoes.
 It was definitely a good stopping choice on this long and windy road.